JSK-KML/Python-Programming-2/docs/labs/lab-02.md

 ## Commit and Push Your Work

-After completing all exercises, save all your files and commit them to your repository.
+After completing all exercises, save all your files and commit them 3to your repository.

 Use **VS Code**'s source control panel to stage your changes, add a meaningful commit message like "Complete Lab 2: Functions", and push your changes to **GitHub**.
 Check your repository online to ensure all files have been uploaded successfully.